 The crowd was sparse, with more away fans than Honda's and definitely more watching than the official figure.
 I'd have put it at around 3 to 400.
 The Samut Sakon supporters wore their eye-catching pink and sky blue striped shirts.

-Both teams at my current game were struggling to put any real moves together or test out the goalkeepers.
-Just before half time I decided to make a move.
+Both teams in my current game were struggling to put any real moves together or test out the goalkeepers.
+Just before half-time, I decided to make a move.
 I walked behind the goal to take some photos and went on my way with the game goalless.

 I left the Institute by the back entrance and crossed the railway lines and a small canal to try and get a taxi to take me to Lat Phrao.
 This was not an easy task as most drivers just shook their heads until I walked to the main road at the end of the soi I was on.

-I'm glad I visited a lovely stadium, but had wished for a better game.
-I later found out that the visitor's solitary goal was enough to take them to the top of the league.
+I'm glad I visited a lovely stadium, but I wished for a better game.
+I later found out that the visitors' solitary goal was enough to take them to the top of the league.
 I could have found a lot worse activities on a Sunday afternoon!

 No comments: